GammaRay99/CTF-WRITEUPS/FCSC2023/pwn/may_the_forth/README.md

 Saurez-vous le détromper en trouvant le flag dans l'environnement de l'interpréteur (variable FLAG) ?
 ```

-This was a really special challenge, to make it shorter, we have an interpreter of fourth, [zforth](https://github.com/zevv/zForth) without the last commit.
+This was a really special challenge, to make it shorter, we have an interpreter of forth, [zforth](https://github.com/zevv/zForth) without the last commit.
 This commit is called: `Fixed potental out of bound memory access in example linux PEEK syscall.
 Thanks cde!`, cde being the creator of the challenge, we know for sure this is what we are supposed to exploit.

 There is also the diff with the commit in the [given source file](./src/zforth-src/tell.patch):
 ```c